tanto30/reacterm/README.md

 import * as React from 'react'

 import {
   Terminal,          // Main component
-  HistoryPlugin,    // History plugin to allow arrowup and arrowdown FileSystemPlugin, // FS plugin to simulate filesystem in memory (note: WIP) BasePlugin        // Base plugin to allow 'Command not found' and help command, can be extended TerminalPlugin    // Base (abstract) class to define a terminal plugin } from 'reacterm'
+  HistoryPlugin,     // History plugin to allow arrowup and arrowdown FileSystemPlugin,  // FS plugin to simulate filesystem in memory (note: WIP) AutoCompletePlugin // Auto-complete plugin to allow tab auto completion BasePlugin         // Base plugin to allow 'Command not found' and help command, can be extended TerminalPlugin     // Base (abstract) class to define a terminal plugin } from 'reacterm'

 class Example extends React.Component {